ModithaDilshan/model-deploy-/README.md

 Responsibilities:

-- Poll the SQS queue for jobs.
+- Poll SQS for jobs and mark progress in DynamoDB.
-- Download uploaded assets from the uploads bucket (optional – useful for auditing).
+- Download the uploaded asset from the uploads bucket.
-- Swap the uploaded model into the Unity project and run the Unity CLI build.
+- Convert `.obj` uploads to `.glb` via `obj2gltf` and copy the result into the Godot project (`res://Imported/user_model.glb`), forcing a re-import.
-- Upload the executable to the builds bucket.
+- Run the Godot CLI exports (Windows preset for `.exe`, Web preset for HTML/wasm).
-- Update job status in DynamoDB.
+- Zip the Web export, upload finished artifacts to the builds bucket, and update the job status.

-## Sample Unity project (included)
+## Sample Godot project (included)

-Located at `My project (1)`:
+Located at `new-game-project/`:

-- `Assets/Resources/Character/Character.obj` – placeholder model swapped during builds.
+- `scenes/Main.tscn` – scene with light, rotating camera pivot, and placeholder mesh.
-- `Assets/Scripts/CharacterLoader.cs` – loads the Resources model at runtime.
+- `scripts/ModelLoader.gd` – loads `res://Imported/user_model.glb` if present, otherwise shows the fallback cube.
-- `Assets/Scenes/SampleScene.unity` – contains a `CharacterRoot` with the loader attached.
+- `export_presets.cfg` – defines `Windows Desktop` and `Web` presets used by the worker.
-- `Assets/Editor/BuildScript.cs` – exposes `BuildScript.BuildGame`, which the worker invokes.
+- `Imported/` – target directory for the uploaded model (the worker copies the converted asset here each job).

-Use `sample_models/SampleCharacter.obj` to test the pipeline locally.
+You can test the pipeline with `sample_models/SampleCharacter.obj`.
+The worker converts it to `.glb`, imports it into Godot, and runs both export presets automatically.

 ## Manual deployment guide